rigetti/pyquil/docs/source/qvm_overview.rst

 at its core.
 The QVM is a wavefunction simulation of unitary evolution with classical control flow and shared quantum classical memory.

-Most API keys give access to the a QVM with 25 qubits, and the current QVM can currently run up to 36 qubits.
-If you would like access to more qubits or help running larger jobs, then contact us at softapps@rigetti.com.
+Most API keys give access to the QVM with up to 16 qubits for the SyncConnection and up to 26 qubits for the JobConnection.
+If you would like access to more qubits or help running larger jobs, then contact us at support@rigetti.com.

 ..
 [1] https://arxiv.org/abs/1608.03355